politeauthority/carpetbag/README.md

 ## Public Methods
 - CarpetBagger.**get(url, payload)**
-        The primary method of Scraper, grabs a url over a specified proxy, set by the self.poxies class var.
+        The primary method of scraper, grabs a url over a specified proxy, set by the self.poxies class var.
 If none specified will grab over the current servers internet connection.
     - **url**: _(str)_ The url to fetch.
     - **payload**: _(dict)_ This is data that will get url escaped and added to the end of a request.
 Mostly a convenience, not required.